guglielmo/tmetric-minimal-mcp/README.md

 ### "Timer already running"
 This is expected behavior.
 Stop the current timer before starting a new one.

+## Used By

+This MCP server is a dependency for the following Claude Code skills:

+- **[issue-time-tracking](../../skills/issue-time-tracking/)** - Automates synchronized issue status tracking and time logging across GitLab/GitHub and TMetric

 ## License

 MIT